 Graduate students whose institutional GPA falls below the minimum acceptable GPA of 3.0 are placed on Academic Probation.
-Students on Academic Probation are restricted to taking six (6) credit hours or less for a minimum of one semester and until the institutional GPA is raised to a minimum of 3.0.
-Students on Probation must contact their Graduate Program Director to receive information and assistance on their continuation in graduate study.
-In addition, students on probation, especially those on probation for the first time, may be required to develop a remediation plan for continuing in graduate school.
+Students on Academic Probation are restricted to taking 6 credit hours or less for a minimum of one semester and until the institutional GPA is raised to a minimum of 3.0.
+Students on Academic Probation must contact their Graduate Program Director to receive information and assistance on their continuation in graduate study.
+In addition, students on Academic Probation, especially those on probation for the first time, may be required to develop a remediation plan for continuing in graduate school.
 International students who fall below an institutional GPA of 3.0 risk losing their F-1 or J-1 active immigration status.

-Students who are on Academic Probation who earn a term GPA of 3.0 or higher and raises his or her institutional GPA to a 3.0 or higher will return to Good Academic Standing.
+Students who are on Academic Probation who earn a term GPA of 3.0 or higher and raises their institutional GPA to a 3.0 or higher will return to Good Academic Standing.

 Students who are on Academic Probation whose term GPA is 3.0 or higher, but whose institutional GPA remains below 3.0, will remain on Academic Probation.

-Students who are on Academic Probation who earn a term and institutional GPA below 3.0 will be excluded for one term (see Academic Suspension below).
+Students who are on Academic Probation who earn a term GPA below 3.0 while on Academic Probation, regardless of the institutional GPA, will be excluded for one term (Academic Suspension, see below).

-Graduate students who are on Academic Probation and earn a term and institutional GPA that is below 3.0 are placed on Academic Suspension.
+Graduate students who are on Academic Probation and earn a term GPA that is below 3.0 are placed on Academic Suspension.
 Academic Suspension bars students from enrolling for one semester.
-Students who are suspended are required to develop a concrete plan for academic success in consultation with their Graduate Program Director/Coordinator and apply for reinstatement.
+Students who are suspended are required to develop a concrete plan for academic success in consultation with their Graduate Program Director/Coordinator.
 Reinstatement is not automatic.

 Students who are reinstated will be on Academic Probation, will be restricted to six (6) credit hours, and must continue to maintain a minimum term GPA of 3.0 until they achieve Good Academic Standing.
 For those reinstated, in consultation with their Graduate Program Director/Coordinator, the Dean of the School of Graduate Studies may impose additional restrictions such as, students may be required to enroll in specific courses, and/or participate in structured academic support programs.